 - A. Purpose and Intent.
 This ensures that building exteriors for Alternative Methods are durable and compatible with the character of development along the corridor.
 These standards are designed to promote these objectives in a reasonable and flexible way that avoids unreasonable cost burdens and unnecessary regulatory detail. - B. Applicability.
-This section applies to any development that incorporates an Alternative Method described in Sections 5.09.02 and 5.09.03. - C. Permitted Building Materials and Configurations.

-- 1. Permitted building materials are divided into Primary and Secondary materials (Table 5.09.05.05-1). - 2.
+This section applies to any development that incorporates an Alternative Method described in Sections 5.09.02 and 5.09.03. - C. Permitted Building Materials and Configurations. - 1.
+Permitted building materials are divided into Primary and Secondary materials (Table 5.09.05.05-1). - 2.
 Building exteriors facing and visible from Route 28 or a street must be composed predominantly of primary materials, with any secondary materials limited to accents or subordinate elements of the façade. - 3.
 Additional materials not listed below are permitted if the Zoning Administrator determines that they are similar in appearance and quality to the listed materials.

 Table 5.09.05.05-1.
-Permitted Building Materials Primary Secondary Brick - solid or modular Brick - panel/veneer, imprint or overlay systems Concrete masonry units - split faced, or burnished Cement fiber board / cementitious siding Precast concrete 1 Concrete masonry units (flush/plain, split faced or burnished) Concrete tilt-wall 1 Gypsum reinforced fiber concrete Glass - clear Metal panels Glass - architectural panels Pre-cast concrete (for trim and cornice elements only) Metal panels Cast stone Native stone (or synthetic equivalent) Wood or cementitious siding Tile masonry / terra cotta Composite wood trim Stucco / EIFS (reinforced) Fiber reinforced plastic TABLE NOTES: ·
+Permitted Building Materials Primary Secondary Brick - solid or modular Brick - panel/veneer, imprint or overlay systems Concrete masonry units - split faced, or burnished Cement fiber board / cementitious siding Precast concrete Concrete masonry units (flush/plain, split faced or burnished) Concrete tilt-wall Gypsum reinforced fiber concrete Glass - clear Metal panels Glass - architectural panels Pre-cast concrete (for trim and cornice elements only) Metal panels Cast stone Native stone (or synthetic equivalent) Wood or cementitious siding Tile masonry / terra cotta Composite wood trim Stucco / EIFS (reinforced) Fiber reinforced plastic TABLE NOTES: 1.
+Permitted only on walls that meet the articulation standards of the applicable Alternative Method development.